bkgoodman/rpi-neopixel-alphasign/README.md

 Pipe option allows you to specify a named pipe (`-p filename`).
 Subsequent writes to the named pipe with update the display with the given text.

+It will normally scroll text on pixels, but can alternateley present text "line by line" with the `-f` ("flash") option.

+# Colors
+`./neosign  -y 64 -m $'\ecff00ffThis is a test of \ecffff00the emergency broadcasting \ec00ffffsystem' -S -f`

 # Building

 ```